 Mandarin Airlines (AE)

 In December 1992, China Airlines (CI) took over Mandarin Airlines (AE).
-As its network expanded, former CI MD-11s were transferred to the new subsidiary.
+As its network expanded, former China Airlines MD-11s were transferred to the new subsidiary.
 The first MD-11 entered service in July 1993, with four being operated from November 1995 onwards.

-In August 1999, AE was merged with Formosa Airlines (VY) under the Mandarin name.
-However, its international network and MD-11 fleet were returned to CI following the merger.
+In August 1999, Mandarin was merged with Formosa Airlines (VY) under the Mandarin name.
+However, its international network and MD-11 fleet were returned to China Airlines following the merger.

 Martinair Holland (MP)